egoist/docute/website/docs/README.md

 [Docsify](https://docsify.js.org/#/) and Docute are pretty much the same, but with different UI and different usages.

-Docute (60kB) is 3 times bigger than Docisfy (20kB), because we use Vue, Vue Router and Vuex while Docsify uses vanilla JavaScript under the hood.
+Docute (60kB) is 3 times bigger than Docsify (20kB), because we use Vue, Vue Router and Vuex while Docsify uses vanilla JavaScript under the hood.

 ## Browser Compatibility